momota1029/chasa/README.md

 Most combinators are available as methods (via `ParserOnce` / `ParserMut` / `Parser`), and the `prelude` imports those traits so you can write `p.right(q)` / `p.many()` / `p.sep(...)`.

-## How it differs from `chasa`

-### 1) Lookahead and negative lookahead are more permissive

-- `lookahead(p)` rolls back **only on success**.
-On failure it may consume input and keep errors.
-- `not(p)` succeeds only on soft failure, but on inner success or cut-failure it may consume input.

-These behaviors are intentionally looser than in `chasa`, and are reflected in each combinator's doc comment.

-### 2) Error rollback is tied to explicit rollback

-Error rollback follows the input rollback rules of each combinator.
-It is **not** automatically discarded for lookahead-like failures.
-Only combinators that explicitly roll back (`maybe`, `choice`, etc.) roll back errors.

-### 3) Tuple sequencing is short-circuiting

-Tuples of parsers now short-circuit on the first error.

 ## Showcase